paulternate/cf-venafi-automation/docs/03-tlspc-policy-automation/README.md

 In doing so, you will familiarize yourself with the process for updating Stacks in CloudFormation.

 1. Navigate to https://us-east-1.console.aws.amazon.com/cloudformation/home
-1. Find or search for either of your Policy Stacks (60 or 90 day) using the name you provided earlier.
+1. Find or search for your **90 day** Policy Stack using the name you provided earlier.
 1. The Stack name is displayed as a blue hyperlink.
    Click this link now.
 1. Take a moment to browse over tabs which are on display.
    Here are some observations regarding these tabs.
    - **Stack info** - This tab includes the system generated Stack ID.
-This is an example of an Amazon Resource Name (ARN) which is a system-generated identifier assigned to all AWS resources.
+This is an example of an [Amazon Resource Name](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) (ARN) which is a system-generated identifier assigned to all AWS resources.
    These identifiers are universally unique within the AWS cloud.
    - **Events** - Details the steps CloudFormation has taken to (one hopes) successfully translate your parameterized Template into a Stack.
    The Events tab is usually your first port of call for diagnostics when investigating CloudFormation failures.
    - **Resources** - A list of the resources (Native AWS and Custom) which CloudFormation created for you.
-You will observe that your Stack has one Lambda Function and one TLSPCPolicy.
+You will observe that your Stack has one native resource (Lambda Function) and one custom resource (TLSPCPolicy).
    In the column named Physical ID you will find a handy blue hyperlink to the Lambda Function.
-   From the Lambda Function page, you can then navigate to its (CloudWatch) logs via the "Monitor" tab to gain further diagnostics when investigating failures.
+   From the Lambda Function page, you can then navigate to its [CloudWatch](https://aws.amazon.com/cloudwatch) logs via the "Monitor" tab to gain further diagnostics when investigating failures.
    The Physical ID for the TLSPCPolicy features a collection of letters and numbers.
    **Ask yourself, what do you think this represents?**
    - **Outputs** - Outputs are selected informative results of successful runs.
 For example, if your stack creates a database entry CloudFormation could deposit a unique identifier here.
-   - **Parameters** - A copy of the Parameters used when the Stack was Created or Updated.
+   - **Parameters** - A transcript of the Parameters used when the Stack was Created or Updated.
-   - **Template** - A copy of the Template used when the Stack was Created or Updated.
+   - **Template** - A transcript of the Template used when the Stack was Created or Updated.
    - **Change sets** - This feature is beyond scope for today.
 1. In the upper-right portion of the screen you will see 4 buttons.
    Locate the "Update" button and click it.
 1. On the "Update stack" page, click "Next".
 1. On the "Specify stack details" page:
-   - We stated previously that **"Domains"** is a list but we only provided a single element when the Stack was Created.
+   - We stated previously that the **"Domains"** parameter is a list but we only provided a single element when the Stack was Created.
      For Example, if you're John Lennon (and you're not! 🙂), you could now use comma-separated text to specify additional domains, such as
      ```
      johnlennon.com,example.com
      ```
+     Go ahead and make a change similar to John.
    - Click "Next"
 1. Scroll to the foot of the "Configure stack options" page, then click "Next"
 1. Scroll to the foot of the "Review" page and finally click "Submit"